kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 });
 {% endprism %}

-In the HTML, we've taken the data-attributes listed in `<div id="teamInfo">` and placed them inside the `#chelsea` link.
+In the HTML, we've taken the data attributes listed in `<div id="teamInfo">` and placed them inside the `#chelsea` link.
 This means that `<div id="teamInfo">` is no longer needed so we can get rid of it.

-In the JavaScript, we've replaced all the `teamInfo.dataset` references to `this.dataset`. `this` is a direct reference to the `#chelsea` link context, meaning it sees everything connected to...including the data-attributes.
+In the JavaScript, we've replaced all the `teamInfo.dataset` references to `this.dataset`. `this` is a direct reference to the `#chelsea` link context, meaning it sees everything connected to...including the data attributes.

-<a name="store-data-attributes-multiple-link"></a>
+<a name="store-data attributes-multiple-link"></a>
-Store the data-attributes in multiple links (<a href="http://codepen.io/kaidez/pen/GgJYLZ" target="blank">See the CodePen Demo</a>)
+Store the data attributes in multiple links (<a href="http://codepen.io/kaidez/pen/GgJYLZ" target="blank">See the CodePen Demo</a>)
 ---------------------

 In the previous example, we could have used `chelsea.dataset` instead of `this.dataset`.
 But when using `this`, we can make our code reusable and create multiple links with the same functionality.